 Tuberculosis: Key facts

-PEOPLE STARTED ON TB TREATMENT BY MSF IN 2020
+PEOPLE STARTED ON FIRST-LINE TREATMENT FOR TB BY MSF IN 2022

-PEOPLE STARTED ON DRUG-RESISTANT TB TREATMENT BY MSF IN 2020
+PEOPLE STARTED ON MULTI DRUG-RESISTANT TB TREATMENT BY MSF IN INDIA IN 2022

 TB caused by a bacterium (Mycobacterium tuberculosis) that is spread through the air when infected people cough or sneeze.